Simple Living With Nature

 Notes

-• This dough needs to rise for at least 4 hours, so you’ll want to start it in the early afternoon.
+• This dough needs to rise for at least 4-8 hours or overnight, so you’ll want to start it the night before or early in the morning.

 Nutrition